Creating and Evaluating Personas Using Generative AI: A Scoping Review of 81 Articles: Introduction

-Building on previous persona research \cite{pruitt2010persona,salminen2021survey} and following guidelines for systematic reviews in computing sciences \cite{kitchenham2004procedures}, this systematic review analyzes 52 articles published between 2022 and 2024 on the GenAI application for persona development.
-We identify trends, gaps, and opportunities, providing recommendations to practitioners on integrating GenAI into persona development workflows.
-The findings have implications for understanding effective approaches to leverage GenAI capabilities in an ethically appropriate manner.
+Building on persona research in HCI \cite{pruitt2010persona,salminen2021survey} and following guidelines for literature reviews in the HCI field \cite{kitchenham2004procedures}, this scoping review analyzes 81 articles published between 2022 and 2025 on the application of GenAI for persona development.
+A scoping review generally maps the current scope, key concepts, and knowledge gaps \cite{arksey2005scoping}, and is suitable for studying GenAI personas given this domain's rapidly evolving nature.
+To this end, we identify trends, gaps, and opportunities, and we provide recommendations to practitioners concerning the integration of GenAI into persona development workflows.
+Considering the proliferation of GenAI tools and their application in user research and design processes, this work addresses a timely and relevant topic for the HCI community.